codefellows/seattle-code-201d90/class-11/README.md

-# Audio/Video, Practical Info, and Getting the Vote Tracker Started
+# Getting the Vote Tracker Started

 ## Overview

 This class will be the start of a new project.
-You will also be learning a new CSS layout with flexbox.
+You will also be learning a new CSS layout with grid.

 ## Class Outline

 - Code review of previous class lab assignment
 - Code demo
   - CSS Grid
-  - Array methods
 - New project introduction and problem domain breakdown
 - Lab preview and prep